JanuszBedkowski/mandeye_controller/README.md

 ./led_demo
 ./button_demo
 ```
-Both program should work correctly, without need of `sudo`.
-If not , check if your user is in `gpio` group, if not add it:
+Both programs should work correctly, without a need of `sudo`.
+If not, check if your user is in `gpio` group, if not add it:
 ```bash
 sudo usermod -a -G gpio $USER
 ```